WordPress/wp20-book/Content/BB-Chapter-14-Parlez-vous WordPress s'il vous plait_.md

 In 2020, WordCamp Spain took place online, welcoming Spanish-speaking visitors around the world.
 “We have consciously given a push to unite both sides of the pond thanks to this common interest: the growth of WordPress in Spanish,” wrote Pablo Moratinos, the organizer of the WordCamp.
 Matt favors more language-centered WordCamps, too.

 In 2021, a language switcher was added to the login screen in version 5.9.
-[Erica Varlese](https://profiles.wordpress.org/evarlese/) made a proposal to translate [learn.WordPress.org](http://learn.WordPress.org) and by the end of the year the training site was available in 21 languages.
+[Erica Varlese](https://profiles.wordpress.org/evarlese/) made a proposal to translate [learn.WordPress.org](http://learn.WordPress.org) and by the end of the year, the training site was available in 21 languages.

 ### The software